patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/alert-group/alert-group.md

 ## Testing

-At a minimumm, an alert group should meet the following criteria:
+At a minimum, an alert group should meet the following criteria:

 <List isPlain>
   <ListItem>